Business Acquisition Lenders Canada | 7 Park Avenue Financial

 If your plan is to buy an underperforming business, you will need experience and management skills to turn it around.

-A company that is barely profitable or even losing money provides more of an opportunity for purchase, as it means the business valuation will be lower than that of other companies in its industry while still having the potential to produce profits.
+A company that is barely profitable or even losing money offers a greater purchase opportunity, as it means the business valuation will be lower than that of other companies in its industry, even though it still has the potential to generate profits.

 IS SELLER FINANCING IMPORTANT

-Owner financing means that instead of getting additional funding the seller lends you money to purchase under a vendor take-back scenario.
+Owner financing means that, instead of obtaining additional funding, the seller lends you money to purchase the property under a vendor take-back arrangement.

-Key issues are the interest rate and structure and the issue of your transaction.
+Key issues are the interest rate and structure, as well as the issue of your transaction.
 There are specific details in this type of deal, such as interest rates and consequences if there's a default.

-Most business experts agree that some form of owner finance is in the range of 15% - 30% is required based on the size and nature of your transaction.
+Most business experts agree that some form of owner financing in the range of 15% - 30% is required, based on the size and nature of your transaction.

-The acquiring company often relies on the proficiency of the owner of the target firm to potentially stay on for a period of time in some cases, by mutual agreement.
+The acquiring company often relies on the target firm's owner to stay on for a period of time, in some cases by mutual agreement.

 FINANCING YOUR VALUATION / ACQUISITION PRICE

-Even though debt is cheaper than equity, interest-related costs can make it challenging when it comes to financing your acquisition.
+Even though debt is cheaper than equity, interest costs can make financing your acquisition challenging.

 Business owners need to determine the necessary financing and how much the business is worth.
 The value of a company depends on its earnings and cash flows.

-The valuation of a company is important because it can hinge on whether the company is financeable from an acquisition loans viewpoint.
+The valuation of a company is important because it can hinge on whether the company is financeable from an acquisition-loan perspective.

 Valuing a company is an important part of buying or selling - working with someone such as 7 Park Avenue Financial is key to successful acquisition and funding your transaction.

 Valuing a company is not as straightforward as you would think.
-There are different methods, but drawbacks in different aspects of the processes can lead to problems.
+There are different methods, but drawbacks in different aspects of the process can lead to problems.

 FINANCING OPTIONS